The Impact of Lymphoedema

 Susan’s condition also came with serious risks.
 Three or four times a year, her arm would inflame with cellulitis – a potential life-threatening infection of the skin.
 The condition requires immediate hospitalisation, and a strong battery of antibiotics.
 The repeated experiences made Susan miserable.
 Her frequent hospitalisations also started to affect her career.
 Susan had to miss important business trips to New York City, She couldn’t reliably keep appointments.

 Worse, her friends didn’t understand it.
 They didn’t grasp the underlying causes behind Susan’s illness.
-“They couldn’t understand that these flare ups were mostly out of my control” Susan said.
+“They couldn’t understand that these flare-ups were mostly out of my control” Susan said.
 Ever her husband and son, who she could always count on her for support had started to see her differently.
 Susan noticed a new note in their relationship – pity.
 Instead of lively, vivacious professional she used to be, now she seemed like a frail, sickly woman.
 This was devastating for her.
 “I hated being seen that way, as the ‘sick person,'” she said.
 “That’s not who I am.
 Certainly not who I want to be”.

 Years of battling the disease, of exhausting trips to the hospital every quarter, finally came to a head two years ago.
 A new bout of cellulitis struck her arm – this one much worse than the others.
 Clinical staff could not reduce the swelling.
 The bacteria in her skin resisted antibiotic treatment.
 At no point could her doctors deliver her any reassuring news.
-For her entire 13 night stay, Susan was warned that she stood a good change of losing her arm, or even dying.
+For her entire 13 night stay, Susan was warned that she stood a good chance of losing her arm, or even dying.

 Luckily, Susan was discharged intact. but the experience shook her fundamental sense of well-being.
 More than sickly, now Susan felt afraid and hopeless.
 Even worse, she lost any sense of safety.
 The next encounter with cellulitis could be mere months away – and there was no guarantee she’d survive it.